Candice-Leigh-King/our-whereabouts-website/_posts/Portugal/2022-09-14-best-beaches-in-algarve-portugal.md

   social-alt:
   url: /https://ourwhereabouts.com/tips/renting-a-car
   social-share_image: /uploads/Portugal/20220430_075936.jpg
-title: Best beaches in the Algarve Coast
+title: The Best Beaches in The Algarve Coast
 author: Elizabeth
 blog-summary: >-
   Planning a trip to the Algarve Coast?
 Here are our favorite beaches in the